WalterFootball.com - Detailed NFL Mock Drafts, Player Prospect Rankings, and One of the Largest Mock Draft Databases on the Web

 Devin Taylor, DE, South Carolina

+Entering this September, Taylor was expected to have a big season.
+Last year, he recorded 7.5 sacks with 13 tackles for a loss, 46 tackles and eight passes broken up.
+Taylor has a good supporting cast with defensive end/tackle Melvin Ingram and superstar, freshman defensive end Jadeveon Clowney.
 Against Georgia on Saturday, those teammates shined.
 Ingram scored two touchdowns with one on special teams and one on a fumble recovery.
 Clowney had two sacks and forced the fumble that Ingram returned for a game-sealing touchdown.
 Conversely, Taylor was extremely quiet.
 He had three tackles in the game.
 Taylor had an excellent pass rush that drew a holding penalty, but otherwise he was ineffective.
 Georgia had a go-ahead touchdown run in the fourth quarter going straight at Taylor.
 He was single blocked on the play by tight end Orson Charles.
 That should never happen to a first-round defensive end.
 In two games so far, Taylor has only six tackles with one tackle for a loss and zero sacks.
 He needs to start breaking out with some sacks and better run defense to get his stock going in the right direction.
 Right, now Taylor looks more like a second-day pick than a first-rounder.

 Travian Robertson, DT, South Carolina

-Entering the season, Robertson was viewed as a mid-round prospect, but he also was very quiet against Georgia.
+Entering the season Robertson was viewed as a mid-round prospect, but he also was very quiet against Georgia.
 Robertson had some sack opportunities with Georgia quarterback Aaron Murray stepping up in the pocket to avoid Clowney, but Robertson was not getting penetration from the line of scrimmage.
 Robertson (6-4, 295) had four tackles in the game.
 This season he has 10 tackles in two games with zero tackles for a loss and zero sacks.
 Robertson looks more like a late-round pick.

 Michael Egnew, TE, Missouri

 First of all, Egnew is definitely hurt by new quarterback James Franklin not throwing him the ball as much as Blaine Gabbert did in 2010.
 Last year, Egnew caught 90 passes for 762 yards and five touchdowns (8.5 yards per reception).
-With that fabulous production comes some concerns about Egnew's lack of speed.
+With that fabulous production comes some concerns about Egnew’s lack of speed.
 Against Arizona State, he showed that lack of speed at times and seemed to struggle to get separation.
 Egnew is adept at finding soft spots in zone coverage, but is not a tight end that will burn man coverage from quality defenders.
 Egnew caught 3 passes for 27 yards and one clutch touchdown late in the game.
 For the season, Egnew has five receptions for 39 yards and that one score in two games.
-Egnew was rated as the top tight end in the 2012 NFL Draft class and a second-round pick.
-If his production doesn't increase, it wouldn't be surprising if another tight end passes Egnew.
+Egnew was rated as the top tight end in the 2012 draft class and a second-round pick.
+If his production doesn’t increase, it wouldn’t be surprising if another tight end passes Egnew.

 Jeff Demps, RB, Florida